The Musical Comedy Murders of 1940

 The Musical Comedy Murders of 1940 is a comedy by John Bishop.
 The play was first performed at the Circle Repertory Company in their theatre at 99 Seventh Avenue South in New York City, later moving to Broadway, opening on April 6, 1987, in The Longacre Theatre.
 Both productions were directed by the playwright and shared the same cast.
 The play is said to have been based on several 1940s mystery movies, including The Cat and the Canary, one of Bob Hope's first films.

-Synopsis

-The creative team responsible for a recent Broadway flop (in which three chorus girls were murdered by the mysterious "Stage Door Slasher") assemble for a backer's audition of their new show at the Westchester estate of a wealthy "angel."
-The house is replete with sliding panels, secret passageways and a German maid who is apparently four different people- all of which figure diabolically in the comic mayhem that follows when the infamous "slasher" makes his reappearance and strikes again.